Hill States of India: Mughal vassalage

 The Mughals were aggressive toward the small states of the Western Himalayas, with Akbar declaring himself as their sovereign ruler.
 The Punjab Hill states became tributaries to the Mughals around the reign of Akbar (r.
 1556–1605).
 With the capture of the Kangra Fort by the Mughal forces under Jahangir (r.
 1605–1627), it allowed Mughal-influence to more effectively permeate into the Punjab Hills.
 The Mughals maintained regional influence through a kilahdar (fort-keeper) that was stationed at Kangra and hostages from more rebellious hill states were kept at the Mughal court.
 Twenty-two of the hill states recognized the sovereignty of Akbar and each dispatched a local prince to the Mughal court.
 The princes would effectively be hostages to ensure that the small hill states would act courteous to the Mughal authority.
 The Pahari hill states in-reality were de facto quite independent from the Mughals, even with this arrangement.
 This relative independence allowed the hill states freedom regarding their internal affairs and also allowed them to war against each-other without reference to the Mughal emperor.
 Usually when two hill states warred with one another, the defeated state often appealed to the regional Mughal viceroy and the Delhi court to assist them against their rival.

 However, the hill states often resisted the Mughals and rose up in rebellion against them, such is the case with Jammu State, which rose in insurrection against the Mughals on three separate instances during this time: the first between the years 1588–9, the second between 1594–5, and the third from 1616–17.
 During the reign of Akbar between the years 1594–95, the Jammu ruler Raja Parasram Dev teamed-up with fellow Pahari rulers Rai Pratap of Jasrota and Rai Balbhadra of Lakhanpur in a rebellion against the Mughals, which raged from Kangra to the Jammu Hills.

-According to Sikh legend, the sixth Sikh guru, Guru Hargobind, helped secure the release of fifty-two "Rajput rajas" of the Hill region who were jailed in Gwalior Fort.
+According to Sikh legend, the sixth Sikh guru, Guru Hargobind, helped secure the release of 52 "Rajput rajas" of the Hill region who were jailed in Gwalior Fort.
 This event is celebrated as Bandi Chhor Divas by Sikhs.
+Portraiture of rulers arose in the Pahari polities in the first quarter of the 16th century.